-Computer software engineering is one of the most sought-after careers in the industry.
+Computer software engineering is one of the most sought-after careers in the tech industry.
 The Bureau of Labor Statistics (BLS) projected an increase in job growth by 21% through 2028.
-These engineers find employment across various different industries.
+These engineers find employment across various industries.

 Software engineering is an innovative field and often leads to new discoveries.
 As businesses continue to embrace new technologies and tools, the demand continues to rise for professionals with cutting-edge knowledge and the skills to solve complex problems.